Skip to main content

 • Specified Historical Public Records and Archives

-Among official documents and other documents that are important as historical materials, those that have been transferred to the National Archives of Japan, etc. pursuant to the provisions of Article 8, Paragraph 1 of the Public Records and Archives Management Act, etc. (Article 2, Paragraph 7 of the Public Records and Archives Management Act)
+Among official documents and other documents that are important as historical materials, those that have been transferred to the National Archives of Japan, etc. pursuant to the provisions of Article 8, paragraph (1) of the Public Records and Archives Management Act, etc. (Article 2, paragraph (7) of the Public Records and Archives Management Act)

 1. Create Document

-2. Organization of documents
+2. Organizing documents

 3. Save Document